pariseed/my-gentoo-config/README.md

 # my-gentoo-config

-some pieces of my gentoo configration
+Some pieces of my gentoo configration